Who’s afraid of Machine Learning? Part 3 : About That Learning

-I said that there is one input, one output and one middle layer.
-Actually, this middle layer, often encapsulates many layers that do a similar computation as we discussed.
-We usually call all of these middle layers a “hidden layer”, as it hides a few layers, which together are the heart of the computation and the conclusion making.
+I said that there are one input, one output, and one middle layer.
+Actually, this middle layer often encapsulates many layers that do a similar computation as we discussed.
+We usually call all of these middle layers a “hidden layer”, as it hides a few layers, which together are the heart of the computation and the conclusion made.

 Who does it all?